Do you have a question you don’t see answered here? Contact me!

 What if I want my spouse/partner to stay with me at the hotel?

 You are highly encouraged to come to Writer’s Renaissance alone or with a friend.
 The experience will not be the same if you are still tied to your “real” life, however wonderful it may be.
 Your spouse/partner could join you before or after Writer’s Renaissance when you will actually be able to spend time together.
-If your spouse/partner must stay with you, $800 will be added to your registration fee, and your non-refundable discount will be $1000.

 You said alcohol is not included.
 What if I want wine with my meal?